anpham6/squared-functions/README.md

 }
 ```

 Similar to JSON it is better to use double quotes (or &amp;quot;) and do not use unnecessary spaces around the opening and closing tags.
-It is also recommended to lower case every element tag name and attribute since the browser does this anyway when they interpret your HTML document.
-Inline commands are not supported.
+It is also recommended to lower case every element tag name and attribute since the browser does this anyway when parsing your HTML document.
 Tags that are not well-formed may fail to be replaced.

 ```xml
 <!-- after -->